aahancoc/tree_magic/README.md

 It is planned to have custom file checking functions for many types.
 For instance, everything that subclasses `application/zip` can be determined further by peeking at the zip's file structure.
 Files like scripts and program sources can be checked against a quick and dirty parser instead of the weird herusitics used now.

 Hopefully this will be quicker and more accurate than the standard libmagic approach.
-It's still rather a work in progress, though...
+It's already quicker, actually.
+From a completely unscientific test of my Downloads folder, TreeMagic takes 0.283s while file-5.30 with -i flag needs 0.884s.
+Still kind of sucky on accuracy, though, but that's because this uses a different magic file and it's missing a lot of entries.